Grand Hotel et des Palmes Mafia meeting

 A series of meetings between Sicilian Mafia and American Mafia members were allegedly held at the Grand Hotel et des Palmes in Palermo, Sicily, between October 12–16, 1957.
-Also called the 1957 Palermo Mafia summit, the summit discussed the international illegal heroin trade in the French Connection.
-The FBI believed it was this meeting that established the Bonanno crime family in the heroin trade.
+Also called the 1957 Palermo Mafia summit, the gathering allegedly discussed the transatlantic illegal heroin trade between the American and the Sicilian Mafia.
+The FBI believed it was this meeting that established the Bonanno crime family from New York in the heroin trade.

 Origins of reputed purpose

 This "heroin summit" was described by journalist Claire Sterling: "Although there is no firsthand evidence of what went on at the four-day summit itself, what followed over the next thirty years has made the substance clear.
 Authorities on both sides of the Atlantic are persuaded by now that the American delegation asked the Sicilians to take over the import and distribution of heroin in the United States, and the Sicilians agreed."
-However, she fails to back this claim with solid evidence.
-Sterling even has the dates of the alleged meeting wrong.
+However, she fails to back this claim with solid evidence, and even has the dates of the alleged meeting wrong.

-At the time, although the Sicilian Mafia was involved to some extent in the heroin business all through the 1950s and 1960s, it never had anything more than a secondary role in the world drugs system.
-According to the McClellan Hearings, Sicily was no more than a staging-post in the shipment of French-produced heroin to the USA.
-Until the 1970s, Sicilian mafiosi were prevented from acquiring any oligopoly on the heroin market because they were not competitive in comparison with other European criminal groups, in particular the French Connection by Corsican groups in Marseille.
+At the time, although the Sicilian Mafia was involved to some extent in the heroin business in the 1950s and 1960s, it never had anything more than a secondary role.
+According to the McClellan Hearings, Sicily was no more than a staging-post in the shipment of French-produced heroin to the US.
+Sicilian mafiosi did not acquire an oligopoly on the transatlantic heroin market until the 1970s, because they were not initially competitive compared to other criminal groups, in particular the French Connection by Corsican groups in Marseille.

 The first mention of the "summit" in the United States was during the McClellan Hearings on October 10–16, 1963.
 Among the American mafiosi present were Joe Bonanno, his underbosses and advisors Carmine Galante, John Bonventre and Frank Garofalo, as well as Lucky Luciano, Santo Sorge, John Di Bella, Vito Vitale and Gaspare Magaddino.
 While among the Sicilian side there were Salvatore "Little Bird" Greco and his cousin Salvatore Greco, also known as "l'ingegnere" or "Totò il lungo", Giuseppe Genco Russo, Vincenzo Rimi and Filippo Rimi, Angelo La Barbera, Gaetano Badalamenti, Totò Minore, Rosario Mancino, Calcedonio Di Pisa, Cesare Manzella, Gioacchino Pennino and Tommaso Buscetta.